alem0lars/configs_book/osx/software/cleanapp.md

 ## License activation

-Activate using the license.
+Activate using the key.
 I suggest you to keep it in `Lastpass`.